 I receive compensation for content and many links on this blog.
 American Express, Citibank, Chase, Capital One and other banks are advertising partners of this site.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).
 Terms apply to the offers and benefits listed on this page.

 The Southwest Airlines Companion Pass is arguably the best deal in all of travel.
-After earning 110,000 points in a calendar year (125,000 points effective January 1, 2020) from qualifying sources you can bring a companion along on your Southwest Airlines travels.
+After earning 125,000 points in a year from qualifying sources you can bring a companion along on your Southwest Airlines travels.

 Here’s everything you need to know to take advantage of companion travel — usually for just an extra $5.60 for the second passenger, whether you are buying a ticket for yourself or even redeeming points.